Tell Brak: Kingdom of Nagar

 Around c.
 2600 BC, a large administrative building was built and the city expanded out of the tell again.
 The revival is connected with the Kish civilization, and the city was named "Nagar".
 Amongst the important buildings dated to the kingdom, is an administrative building or temple named the "Brak Oval", located in area TC.
-The building have a curved exterior wall reminiscent of the Khafajah "Oval Temple" in central Mesopotamia.
+The building had a curved exterior wall reminiscent of the Khafajah "Oval Temple" in central Mesopotamia.
 However, aside from the wall, the comparison between the two buildings in terms of architecture is difficult, as each building follows a different plan.

 The oldest references to Nagar comes from Mari and tablets discovered at Nabada.
-However, the most important source on Nagar come from the archives of Ebla.
+However, the most important source on Nagar comes from the archives of Ebla.
 Most of the texts record the ruler of Nagar using his title "En", without mentioning a name.
 However a text from Ebla mentions Mara-Il, a king of Nagar; thus, he is the only ruler known by name for pre-Akkadian Nagar and ruled a little more than a generation before the kingdom's destruction.

 At its height, Nagar encompassed most of the southwestern half of the Khabur Basin, and was a diplomatic and political equal of the Eblaite and Mariote states.
 The kingdom included at least 17 subordinate cities, such as Hazna, and most importantly Nabada, which was a city-state annexed by Nagar, and served as a provincial capital.
 Nagar was involved in the wide diplomatic network of Ebla, and the relations between the two kingdoms involved both confrontations and alliances.
 A text from Ebla mentions a victory of Ebla's king (perhaps Irkab-Damu) over Nagar.
 However, a few years later, a treaty was concluded, and the relations progressed toward a dynastic marriage between princess Tagrish-Damu of Ebla, and prince Ultum-Huhu, Nagar's monarch's son.

 Nagar was defeated by Mari in year seven of the Eblaite vizier Ibrium's term, causing the blockage of trade routes between Ebla and southern Mesopotamia via upper Mesopotamia.
 Later, Ebla's king Isar-Damu concluded an alliance with Nagar and Kish against Mari, and the campaign was headed by the Eblaite vizier Ibbi-Sipish, who led the combined armies to victory in a battle near Terqa.
 Afterwards, the alliance attacked the rebellious Eblaite vassal city of Armi.
 Ebla was destroyed approximately three years after Terqa's battle, and soon after, Nagar followed in c.
-2300 BC.Large parts of the city were burned, an act attributed either to Mari, or Sargon of Akkad.
+2300 BC.
+Large parts of the city were burned, an act attributed either to Mari, or Sargon of Akkad.